ramwanikirtan/Introduction-to-Generative-AI/week1/README.md

-# (Removed merge conflict markers and kept the latest, most engaging version)
 # Week 1: The AI Landscape and Generative AI

 Welcome to Week 1!
 Have you ever wondered how ChatGPT writes stories, how DALL-E creates art, or how your phone finishes your sentences?
 This week, we’ll explore the magic behind these tools and why learning generative AI is one of the most exciting skills for the future.

-> **Curiosity Spark:** Imagine a computer that can write a poem, paint a picture, or even invent a new recipe.
+>  Imagine a computer that can write a poem, paint a picture, or even invent a new recipe.
 Generative AI is like a digital artist and storyteller rolled into one!

 ---